What to avoid for pearly white teeth

 Speaking of tea, sipping on this beverage alone will do some damage to your teeth as well.
 Black tea is the worst culprit for staining because it is chock full of tannins - it is even considered to be worse than a cup of coffee.
 Other teas are also known to cause staining on the teeth as well, so if you are an avid tea drinker you may want to follow up each cup of tea with a glass of water to rinse the acidity out of your mouth.

 Hard candies are a major culprit of a variety of mouth issues.
 From bad breath to yellow teeth, these sugary treats should be avoided at all costs.
 Hard candies - along with gummies and sweet gum - feed bacteria in your mouth that causes bad breath.
 Similarly, popsicles are known to stain the teeth because of the amount of sugar they contain and the sticky substance that grips onto your pearly whites.

 You may be thinking: What caffeine can I drink?
 Unfortunately, coffee is on the list of teeth staining beverages because of its acidity.
 If you must gulp down a few cups of joe to get through your day, try to avoid adding sugar.
 The combination of these two ingredients is bad for the mouth.
 To avoid further staining, make sure to follow the beverage with a glass of water.

 Avoid teeth staining and bacteria build-up in the mouth by using a straw, quickly swallowing and drinking water after consuming any of these teeth staining items.
 In addition, you'll want to maintain proper oral health care regularly.
-Since many of these items will also cause bad breath, brushing, flossing and using mouthwash will help eliminate both problems.
+Since many of these items will also cause bad breath, brushing, flossing and using mouthwash will help alleviate both problems.
 However, it's important not to brush right after drinking acidic beverages or eating sticky candies.
 Using an abrasive toothbrush on your already sensitive teeth will chip away at the enamel.